haasz/laravel-mix-ext/README.md

 ## Release notes

+##### v0.8.6

+Adds the watching of template files change to the setting of `npm run hot` call too.
+In the case of `npm run hot` call, the versioning is not turned on.

 ##### v0.8.4

 Adds the watching of template files change to the setting of `npm run watch` call.